Successfully baking bread in the Rofco oven

 Unless you are incredibly lucky, your premises will not have three-phase power.
 This is what most deck ovens require to function.
 Three phase power can be prohibitively expensive to install – another reason to be hesitant before an expensive purchase.
 Luckily the Rofco oven does not need three phase power.

 I visited a few micro bakers and discovered many had a Rofco oven.
 If you opt for the largest model it is the size of the average washing machine, although a little taller.
 You have three shelves on which to bake, each with a stone enabling you to bake up to 12 loaves at a time depending on size.
+The top shelf can be operated independently of the bottom two in the B40 model.

 The Brook Foods test kitchen with the Rofco B40